prisoner-skills-org/marketing-page-luis/README.md

 so your reviewer can have a look at your work and merge it to the master branch if you did a good job.

+The index.html file is for the marketing page and the about.html file contains the html code for the about page.

+The CSS in this project works with a compiler!
+So you can nest your CSS code, build variables and mixins.
+Please write the code in the .less files - the compiler will build the .css file!

+All images for the marketing page and profile pics of all team members can be found in the img folder.